 Their beers definitely have a folklore/fairytale theme.
 Besides "Little Red Cap" they also produce "3 Golden Hairs", "The Fearless Youth", Master Thief", and "Snow Drop" which has a Snow White-themed label.
 Visit their site to learn more.
-But as a historian who likes reading about folklore, I definitely approve.
-I like the take their labels have on the traditional stories.
+But as a historian who likes reading about folklore, I definitely approve of the take their labels have on the traditional stories.

 Links each open a new page.

 A retired University of Pittsburgh professor, D.L.
 Ashlimann, has a nice page of links to Little Red Riding Hood/Little Red Cap variations.